stasm/l20n-react-experiments/readme.txt

      Here we're declaring which translation ids will be needed.
 This can be done with a property stored on the component or by using data-l10n-ids in the render() method.
-Declaring args this way is hard.
+In case of a configurable property, declaring args is hard because we don't have them up front.
+This might be a show stopper for this approach.
+And if we use data-l10n-ids and data-l10n-args, we need to walk the resulting DOM tree anyways so perhaps another approach which also walks the tree would be better.

-Two implementations (one for a property and another one for data-l10n-id)  of this approach (without overlays) live at:
+Two implementations (one for a property and another one for data-l10n-id)  of this approach (sine args and overlays) live at:

   http://stasm.github.io/l20n-react-experiments/declarative-property/
   http://stasm.github.io/l20n-react-experiments/declarative-state/